WQKL: ann arbor's 107one

-On June 26, 2004, "Kool 107" signed off for good and then Program Director Rob Walker and General Manager Bob Bolak created ann arbor's 107one.
+On June 25, 2004, "Kool 107" signed off for good and then Program Director Rob Walker and General Manager Bob Bolak created ann arbor's 107one.
 WQKL's ratings have since improved.
-Current 107one morning show host Martin Bandyke is a longtime veteran of Detroit's WDET, who was let go from the Wayne State University-owned station as part of programming changes that resulted in the station dropping all of its daytime music shows in favor of NPR news and talk.
+Martin Bandyke served as WQKL Morning host from 2006 - 2022.
+Bandyke is a longtime veteran of Detroit's WDET, who was let go from the Wayne State University-owned station as part of programming changes that resulted in the station dropping all of its daytime music shows in favor of NPR news and talk.

-WQKL tags its format as "Quality Music From Then & Now."
-The format is a Triple A/Modern Adult Contemporary mix including artists such as U2, Jack Johnson, Coldplay, Dave Matthews Band, Alanis Morissette, Goo Goo Dolls, Sheryl Crow, Sting, David Gray, KT Tunstall, Bonnie Raitt, R.E.M., Peter Gabriel, Depeche Mode, The Pretenders, Tom Petty, Natalie Merchant, Bruce Springsteen, The Beatles, Tracy Chapman, and John Mellencamp.
+WQKL tags its format as "It's Different Here" The format is a Triple A/Adult Rock mix including artists such as U2, Jack Johnson, The Police, Coldplay, Dave Matthews Band, Alanis Morissette, The Pretenders, Sheryl Crow, Wilco, KT Tunstall, R.E.M., Peter Gabriel, Depeche Mode, Hozier, Tom Petty, Natalie Merchant, Tracy Chapman, Noah Kahan and boygenius.

 In August 2006, it was announced that Clear Channel's radio stations in Ann Arbor and Battle Creek would be traded to Cumulus in exchange for rocker WRQK in Canton, Ohio.
 That put WQKL and its sister stations would once again be under the Cumulus umbrella.
 The deal was announced in late December 2006.
 WQKL also had a competitor in CIDR-FM 93.9 "The River" in Windsor, Ontario, which in September 2006 reverted to the adult alternative format (they have since flipped to CHR as "Virgin Radio 93.9" as of November 2020); CIDR-FM had little to no effect on WQKL in both the Ann Arbor and Detroit radio ratings during its entire run.